Art in Bloom at the North Carolina Museum of Art

 More than a million people visit the gorge each year to kayak, canoe, and fish in the river or hike, bike, and camp on the land.

-For the past two years, I’ve been one of them!
+For the past few years, I’ve been one of them!

 Each Summer, my family has a reunion in Indiana over the July 4th holiday.